 Copper And The Human Body

+But copper is also an important trace mineral that plays a vital role throughout out bodily system.
 Modern science recognizes copper’s important role in a diverse range of bodily functions:

 - It is a powerful anti-inflammatory and helps us recover from physical injuries.